nickbouldien/nfl-draft/README.md

 ## TODO
+- WRITE TESTS
+- make an event table that records what team drafted which player (and when)
 - allow user to update if player is drafted or not (undraft??)
-- reset button to "undraft" all players
+- reset button to "undraft" all players and start over
-- allow user to add more players
+- allow user to add more players to be drafted (from other seasons)
 - write more idiomatic Go